mzwoelfer/VmChamp/README.md

 # Ensure ~/.local/bin is in your PATH by adding the following to your ~/.bashrc or ~/.zshrc:
 export PATH="$PATH:$HOME/.local/bin"

-source ~/.bashrc  # or source ~/.zshrc if you're using Zsh

 vmchamp
 ```